mlanser/f451-sensehat/README.md

 ## How to use

-### SenseHat Device
+### Sense HAT Device

-The `SenseHat` object makes it easy to interact with the *Sense HAT* device.
+The `SenseHat` object makes it easy to interact with the Sense HAT device.
 The methods of this object help read sensor data, display data to the 8x8 LED, etc., and using the module is straightforward.
 Simply `import` it into your code and instantiate an `SenseHat` object which you can then use throughout your code.

 ```Python
 # Import f451 Labs SenseHat